Santa Rosa child and family psychologist

 Pickar, D.B.
 (2007).
 Countertransference bias in the child custody evaluator ( PDF).
 Journal of Child Custody, 4, 45-67.

 Pickar, D.B.
 (2007).
-Countertransference bias in child custody evaluations is just a horse of a different color: A rejoinder to Martindale and Gould.
-Journal of Child Custody, 4, 77-89.
+Countertransference bias in child custody evaluations is just a horse of a different color: A rejoinder to Martindale and Gould ( PDF) Journal of Child Custody, 4, 77-89.

 Pickar, D.B.
 (2003).
 Identifying Children's Stress-Responses to Divorce ( PDF).
 Sonoma Medicine, 54, 15-17.